A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Applying PMP Metrics and Diagnostic Tools to DL-ESMs

 \subsection{Climatology Metrics}

-A first way to visually assess fitness-for-purpose of the DL-ESMs is to derive how they reproduce the large-scale mean climate state by calculating annual and seasonal (area-weighted) averages of the key variables listed in Table \ref{tab:var}.
+A first way to assess the fitness-for-purpose of the DL-ESMs is to examine how well they reproduce the large-scale mean Earth system state.
+We therefore compute annual and seasonal area-weighted climatologies for the key variables listed in Table~\ref{tab:var}.